Kyle-L/iGEM-2021-Website/igem_site_builder/README.md

 - [sync-site](#sync-site)

 ## convert-file
-Converts a file from .doc, .docx, or .md to .html.
+Converts a file from .doc, .docx, or .md to .html and outputs that as a string..

 **Usage:**
 ```
-usage:  convert-file [-h] input-file output-file
+usage:  convert-file [-h] input-file

 Converts a file from .doc, .docx, or .md to .html.

 positional arguments:
-  input-file   The input path to the file that is being converted from .doc, .docx, or .md to .html
+  input-file  The input path to the file that is being converted from .doc, .docx, or .md to .html and outputs that as a string.
-  output-file  The output path to the file that is being converted from .doc, .docx, or .md to .html

 optional arguments:
   -h, --help  show this help message and exit
 ```

 ## template-site